 28 January 2019 – In the context of the announcement earlier this month of an open call inviting banks and other lenders to take part in the Scheme, the Strategic Banking Corporation of Ireland (SBCI) has today detailed the signing of two funding agreements to facilitate the Future Growth Loan Scheme.

-The first is between the European Investment Bank Group (EIB) and the Department of Business, Enterprise and Innovation (DBEI) and the Department of Agriculture, Food and the Marine (DAFM) and the second is between the SBCI and DBEI and the DAFM.
+The first is between the European Investment Bank Group (EIB) and the Department of Enterprise, Trade and Employment (DETE) and the Department of Agriculture, Food and the Marine (DAFM) and the second is between the SBCI and DETE and the DAFM.

 The signing and funding of these agreements, along with the passage of the European Investment Fund Agreement Act (2018), provide the foundation for the delivery of the Future Growth Loan Scheme.